 Schedule object

-If you set in_local_time to be true, you will get an error response if the time parameter has passed in all time zones.
-If you set at_optimal_time to be true, your users will receive the message at the designated date at the optimal time for them (regardless of the time you provide).
-When using local or optimal time sending, do not provide time zone designators in the value of the time parameter (for example, just give us "2015-02-20T13:14:47" instead of "2015-02-20T13:14:47-05:00").
+If you set in_local_time to be true, you get an error response if the time parameter has passed in all time zones.
+If you set at_optimal_time to be true, your users receive the message at the designated date at the optimal time (regardless of the time you provide).
+When using local or optimal time sending, do not provide time zone designators in the value of the time parameter (for example, use "2015-02-20T13:14:47" instead of "2015-02-20T13:14:47-05:00").

 The response will provide you with a schedule_id that you should save in case you later need to cancel or update the message you schedule: